akshayaky/officialcjunior.github.io/_posts/2019-8-19-Booting-up-my-first-Raspberry-Pi.md

 &nbsp;

-When I held the Pi in my palm, the first thing I realized is that, like a real raspberry, it is very small.
+When I held the Pi in my palm, the first thing I realized is that, like a real raspberry, it was indeed, very small.
+&nbsp;

 So, I connected it to my laptop using an Ethernet cable, pulled up my USB Type C connecter for the power supply, and connected the HDMI cable of the monitor and keyboard to the Pi.
 &nbsp;

 My Ubuntu told me that the my Wired connection is alright, so I ran the command ''hostname-I'' on the Pi, got the IP address.
 I also turned on the SSH in ''raspi-config'', so that it recieves my SSH request.
 &nbsp;